- Where are you licensed as an attorney? Can you represent me?

 Answer: Green attended Northwestern University School of Law on a full tuition scholarship.

 Question: How long does the process take?
+Can I expedite my order for faster service?
 How will I know when you’ve filed my trademark application?

-Once the application is submitted, we should hear an initial answer from the USPTO after 3.5 months.
-If everything goes right, you should have a fully-registered trademark in 8 or 9 months.
+Once the application is submitted, we should hear an initial answer from the USPTO after four (4) months.
+If everything goes right, you should have a fully registered trademark in 9 to 12 months, at which point you can stop using the TM symbol and start using the ® symbol next to your brand.

 Question: How long does a trademark last?
 Do I have to renew it?

 Answer: Trademark protection lasts for as long as you’re using the mark in commerce, which could be hundreds of years if you want.
-Roughly every five years, you have to update your registration to show that you’re still using it in commerce.
-Roughly every 10 years, you have to renew your registration.
-As part of either of our trademark packages, we let clients know when these deadlines are coming up at no additional cost.
+Five to six years after registration, you have to file a maintenance document showing that you’re using the mark in commerce in the US.
+Four years after that, and then every 10 years, you have to renew your registration.
+As part of either of our trademark packages, we do our best to let clients know when these deadlines are coming up at no additional cost.

 Question: What forms of payment do you accept?

 Answer: We accept credit/debit card and PayPal.
-If you would like to pay by some other method, let us know.
+If you would like to pay by some other method, such as wire transfer, let us know by emailing us.

 Question: Do you need any documents from me?